VOICE OF DETROIT: The city's independent newspaper, unbossed and unbought

 He said Eberheart was in danger of being shot by the police at that point.
 Burton-Hill asked him on cross, “Your testimony is that he could have lost his life?”

 With the jury out of the courtroom, Judge Lillard denied Atty.
-Burton-Hill’s request to admit the firearms statute governing concealed pistol licenses into evidence.
+Burton-Harris’ request to admit the firearms statute governing concealed pistol licenses into evidence.
 That statute specifies that an individual with a CPL must show his driver’s license and CPL to an officer “upon request,” or upon “being stopped.”
 (See http://voiceofdetroit.net/wp-content/uploads/Concealed-pistol-requirements-mcl-28-425f.pdf.)

-Burton-Hill contended that police never made a request to Eberheart, and that he was illegally “stopped.”
-Burton-Hill asked Cook on cross-exam if the CPL disclosure requirement meant that someone passing an officer on the street should say “Good morning to you, top of the morning to you, I’m carrying a concealed pistol.”
+Burton-Harris contended that police never made a request to Eberheart, and that he was illegally “stopped.”
+Burton-Harris asked Cook on cross-exam if the CPL disclosure requirement meant that someone passing an officer on the street should say “Good morning to you, top of the morning to you, I’m carrying a concealed pistol.”

 Cook responded, “Yes.”